Essential Newborn Care

 Warmth and appropriate hygiene in handling newborns, early and exclusive breastfeeding, umbilical cord care, eye care, vitamin K administration, and immunization are all key components of essential newborn care (ENC).

 To reinforce these critical practices and build the confidence of providers, MCSP and partners (including the American Academy of Pediatrics, Laerdal Global Health, and Saving Newborn Lives) are working to introduce Essential Care for Every Baby (ECEB) in partner countries.
-ECEB is a newborn care module of the Helping Babies Survive series developed in partnership with the American Academy of Pediatrics, and is designed to augment existing essential newborn care materials.
+ECEB is a newborn care module of the Helping Babies Survive series developed in partnership with the American Academy of Pediatrics, and is designed to augment existing ENC materials.
 In addition to providing training in the ECEB series, MCSP works with key stakeholders in high burden countries to identify and strategize how ECEB can be effectively integrated into formal newborn care training for providers.

 MCSP also revised the ENC e-learning course, which is published on an open-access, global health platform by K4Health.
 The “Essential Steps for Improving Newborn Survival” course provides the latest research, technical knowledge, and best practices critical to babies surviving and thriving, and explores newborn health from a life-cycle perspective.
 By September 2017, 285 people with a variety of organizations from 41 countries had completed the course with scores of over 85%, showing that the course is reaching a diverse, global spread of newborn health actors.